Jon Berti Player Props: Marlins vs. Mariners

 Mariners Pitching Rankings

-- The Mariners pitching staff ranks eighth in the league with a collective 9.2 strikeouts per nine innings.
+- The Mariners pitching staff is eighth in MLB with a collective 9.2 strikeouts per nine innings.

-- The Mariners' 4.02 team ERA ranks 11th across all league pitching staffs.
+- The Mariners' 3.99 team ERA ranks ninth among all league pitching staffs.

-- Mariners pitchers combine to allow 61 home runs (0.9 per game), the first-fewest in baseball.
+- Mariners pitchers combine to give up the fewest home runs in baseball (62 total, 0.9 per game).

-- The right-hander's last appearance came on Wednesday against the San Diego Padres, when he went 3 2/3 innings, surrendering five earned runs while giving up 11 hits.
+- The right-hander last appeared on Saturday against the Los Angeles Angels, when he went six innings, allowing three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.